SihanCai/BobSquad/ReadMe.md

 # Bob's Bus Tour

-Bob's Bus Tour is a website where you can learn about the lesser known systemic discrimination towards the black populatin throughout St. Louis history.
-Please read before contributing to the website.
+Bob's Bus Tour is a website where you can learn about the lesser known systemic discrimination towards the black populatin throughout St. Louis history. **Please read before making contributions to this website.**

 ## Hosting